-For fiscal 2022, NEOs annual incentive compensation measures will be subject to ICP financial measures that remain the same as in fiscal 2021 as explained above.
+For fiscal 2023, NEOs annual incentive compensation measures will be subject to ICP financial measures that remain the same as in fiscal 2022 as explained above.

-In fiscal 2022, there were no changes in the annual incentive compensation target as a percentage of base salary for our NEOs except for Mr. Moret who was increased from 140% to 150% by the Committee.
+For fiscal 2023, there are no changes planned for the annual incentive compensation target as a percentage of base salary for our NEOs.
 Target amounts will generally be earned under our ICP if we achieve our financial goals for the year, and maximum payouts will be earned if we significantly exceed the goals.
 In determining the payout curves, the Committee considered:

-- actual fiscal 2021 performance, - the rate of growth required to achieve our goals, and - the impact of global macroeconomic factors on the Company's business prospects.
+- actual fiscal 2022 performance and 2023 outlook, - the rate of growth required to achieve our goals, and - the impact of global macroeconomic factors on the Company's business prospects.

-The Committee determined that no payments will be made under the ICP if Adjusted EPS is less than \$9.20-regardless of performance against any of the other financial measures.
+The Committee determined that no payments will be made under the ICP if Adjusted EPS is less than \$9.00-regardless of performance against any of the other financial measures.

-While achieving our financial goals is extremely important in determining our annual incentive compensation, the 2022 ICP award process will continue to include an adjustment based on strategic company goal performance.
-In 2022, our strategic goals will continue to be focused on organizational development and our cultural evolution that are foundational to driving business results and are inclusive of environmental, social, and governance (ESG) goals.
+While achieving our financial goals is extremely important in determining our annual incentive compensation, the 2023 ICP award process continues to include an adjustment based on strategic Company goal performance.
+In 2023, our strategic goals will continue to be focused on organizational development and our cultural evolution that are foundational to driving business results and are inclusive of environmental, social, and governance (ESG) goals.
 Having the right environment where all people can be engaged and productive is critical to our success.
-A positive or negative ten percent adjustment to the fiscal 2022 annual ICP formula payout based on financial measure performance could be made based on the CEO and Committee's assessment of progress made in four tenets of our culture: strengthening our commitment to and demonstration of integrity, diversity, equity and inclusion, comparing ourselves to the best alternatives, increased speed of decision making, and ensuring a steady stream of fresh ideas.
+A positive or negative ten percent adjustment to the fiscal 2023 annual ICP formula payout based on financial measure performance could be made based on the CEO and Committee's assessment of progress made in four tenets of our culture: strengthening our commitment to and demonstration of integrity, diversity, equity, and inclusion, comparing ourselves to the best alternatives, increased speed of decision making, and ensuring a steady stream of fresh ideas.
 Additionally, the Committee can adjust the NEO payout based on individual performance downwards to zero or upwards to two times the NEOs target annual incentive amount.